reveurmichael/machine_learning/Readme.md

 - Lunde Chen might invite you to participate in innovation competitions with your projects.

 ### Last but not least
-You app should be legal, ethical.
+Your app should be legal, ethical.

 ## Score

-Denoting your Continuous assessment score as `T`, your project score as `P`, you final score will be
+Denoting your Continuous assessment score as `T`, your project score as `P`, your final score will be

 ```python
 max(P, 0.4 * T + 0.6 * P)